-Combining (3.45) and (3.46) with (3.44) yields the error estimate
+Combining (3.63) and (3.64) with (3.62) yields the error estimate

-Taking $C_a = \max(\frac{18C_AC_BC_f^2C\sqrt{\beta C_d}C_5}{\alpha\rho^N\alpha_0}, \frac{C_BC_6}{\alpha_0})$, (3.43) is obtained. \square Thus, the approximation is convergent for V_h - Π_h but with an order of sub-
+Taking $C_a = \max\left(\frac{18C_A C_B C_f^2 C \sqrt{\beta C_d} C_5}{\alpha \rho^N \alpha_0}, \frac{C_B C_6}{\alpha_0}\right)$, (3.61) is obtained. \Box Thus, the approximation is convergent for $V_h - \Pi_h$ but with an order of sub-

-Thus, the approximation is convergent for V_h - Π_h but with an order of suboptimality, due to the weak coercivity constant's dependence on the mesh parameter.
+Thus, the approximation is convergent for $V_h - \Pi_h$ but with an order of suboptimality, due to the weak coercivity constant's dependence on the mesh parameter.
 However, use of a discrete $H^{-1}(\Omega)$ norm for the space Π_h is currently being considered as a means of eliminating this mesh dependence.

-Remark 3.17.
-The constant C_A is dependent on C{\sup} and, therefore, complexities across iterations similar to those discussed in Remark 3.9 may arise.
+REMARK 3.17.
+The constant C_A is dependent on C{sup} and, therefore, complexities across iterations similar to those discussed in Remark 3.9 may arise.
 The error analysis presented above deals with a fixed \mathbf{n}k across grids and a variational problem with true Newton correction \mathbf{u} .
 It demonstrates that, for the fixed variational problem, the solution on successively finer grids converges to \mathbf{u} with order h.
 Assumptions similar to those in Remark 3.9 would be needed to ensure uniformity across iterations or grid refinements.

 3.6.
-Practical choice of finite elements.
-The bubble enrichment discussed above is nonstandard in its incorporation of \mathbf{n}k in the construction of the bubbles.
+Practical Choice of Finite Elements.
+The bubble enrichment discussed above is non-standard in its incorporation of \mathbf{n}k in the construction of the bubbles.
 Therefore, during numerical implementation, it was desirable to find an experimentally stable, standard, finite-element pair closely related to the spaces discussed above.
 It was observed that Q_1-Q_1 finite-element discretizations resulted in singular matrices.
-This implies that Q_1-Q_1 is not a pair for which $b(\cdot,\cdot)$ is weakly coercive.
+This implies that Q_1-Q_1 is not a pair for which $b(\cdot, \cdot)$ is weakly coercive.
 Such a phenomenon is not unique.
-For example, instabilities arise for equal order elements in Galerkin approaches to both the Stokes equations [21] and the Navier-Stokes equations [25].
+For example, instabilities arise for equal order elements in Galerkin approaches to both the Stokes' equations [19] and the Navier-Stokes' equations [22].

 On the other hand, in the numerical experiments to be discussed below, mixed finite-element approaches, such as Q_2-P_0 discretizations, experimentally appear to admit weak coercivity without the need for rising order finite-element implementations or bubble enrichments.
 Corollary 3.14 implies that for a piecewise constant initial iterate, the update element space Q_2-P_0 implies weak coercivity for the first Newton iteration.
 With this assurance, coupled with the empirical weak coercivity evidence for Q_2-P_0 , we employ Q_2-P_0 spaces for all iterations in the experiments below.
-In the event that singular matrices occur for the Q_2-P_0 discretization of a particular problem, the bubble enriched finite-element pair $V_h-\Pi_h$, defined in (3.10) and (3.11), may be implemented and is particularly attractive because the rising order of the bubble functions, $b_T \mathbf{n}k|T$, on each element does not increase the number of unknowns at each Newton iteration.
+In the event that singular matrices occur for the Q_2-P_0 discretization of a particular problem, the bubble enriched finite-element pair $V_h-\Pi_h$, defined in (3.28) and (3.29), may be implemented and is particularly attractive because the rising order of the bubble functions, $b_T \mathbf{n}k|T$, on each element does not increase the number of unknowns at each Newton iteration.

-4. Numerical methodology.
+4. Numerical Methodology.
 The algorithm to perform the minimization discussed in previous sections has three stages; see Algorithm 1.
-The outermost phase is nested iteration [45], which begins on a specified coarsest grid level.
+The outermost phase is nested iteration (NI) [35,42], which begins on a specified coarsest grid level.
 Newton iterations are performed on each grid, updating the current approximation after each step.
 The stopping criterion for the Newton iterations at each level is based on a specified tolerance for the current approximation's conformance to the first-order optimality conditions in the standard Euclidean l_2 norm.
 In the numerical experiments to follow, this tolerance was always 10^{-3} .
 The resulting approximation is then interpolated to a finer grid.
 The current implementation performs uniform grid refinement after each set of Newton iterations.
-As noted above, nonconvexity of the minimization problem increases the difficulty of finding global minimizers.
-As with many Newton-based optimization algorithms, poor initial guesses can lead to only locally optimal solutions or divergence.
-However, the combination of nested iteration and damped Newton stepping greatly improves reliability and convergence to global minima in the numerical results to follow.